The Warriors (film): Retrospective

 I love the fact that people still enjoy something I did what, 37 years ago?
 It makes an old man happy.
 I'm surprised by it.
 But I loved working with my cameraman Andy Laszlo in shooting it, and I loved working with my cast, who were incredibly trusting of this crazy old fucker that was making the movie.
 They didn't get it, I don't think—costumed gangs running around New York?—but they just went with it.

 In 2018, Dante James wrote for Film Threat that few who see The Warriors can explain its longevity—other than saying, “It's just fucking cool, man!”
-He noted the film's remaining appeal is grounded in its gritty charm and cult energy.
+He noted the film's enduring appeal is grounded in its gritty charm and cult energy.

 In 2024, Weslee Taylor of The Scarlet wrote that the film was “a thrilling, gritty tale of brotherhood and survival,” noting that despite its early negative reviews, it had “developed a massive cult following” and was later included in The New York Times list of the “Best 1,000 Movies Ever Made.”

 In modern retrospectives, The Warriors has been revisited by critics who praise its rhythmic visuals and cult legacy as a stylized urban fable.